cspr-rad/kairos-spec/src/spec.typ

 == L2 server

 The L2 server will be ran on three powerful machines running NixOS, as mentioned before.
 The server code will be written in Rust, to assure performance and simplify interactions with Casper's L1.
-The database will be postgres, duplicated over the three machines.
+The database will be postgres, replicated over the three machines.

 // @Mark: Do we want to build the L2 server in Haskell or in Rust?
 // Pros:
-// - Easier to test
+// - Easier to test, and better test tooling
 // - Clients can be generated from APIs such as Servant, ensuring correctness of server/client interactions
 // - Yesod framework can be used for Web UI
 //